sitespeedio/browsertime/README.md

 # Browser Time

 Guess what?
 It's browser time!
-Fetch timings (like the Navigation Timining API data) and other data from your browser (inspired by [wbench](https://github.com/desktoppr/wbench))
+Fetch timings (like the Navigation Timing API data) and other data from your browser (inspired by [wbench](https://github.com/desktoppr/wbench))

 ## Usage